 - Sprinkle all over with salt.1 tsp Salt

 - Once the grill is preheated, place the potatoes on the Traeger and close the lid.

 - Allow the potatoes to smoke for 1 hour until they are fork tender, register an internal temperature of 205 F with an instant read thermometer.
 If the probe slides in without any resistance, the potatoes are done.

 - Carefully remove the potatoes from the smoker and allow to rest for 5 minutes to cool.
 The internal temp will increase to around 210 F and they will be perfect!

 - Serve the smoked baked potatoes hot by cutting a slit down the center.

-- Open the potato, add the butter and fluff the flesh with a fork before topping as desired!1 butter, ½ cup Sour cream, 1 tablespoon chives, 1 teaspoon black pepper, 2 tablespoon bacon
+- Open the potato, add the butter and fluff the flesh with a fork before topping as desired!1 butter, 1/2 cup Sour cream, 1 tbsp chives, 1 tsp black pepper, 2 tbsp bacon